rcl-common/docs/authorization/aad-account-user.md

 # Azure Active Directory Organization User Account

 An Azure Active Directory (AAD) organization user account is required to sign in to RCL apps to manage Azure resources.
-An organization user account is also called a **‘Work or School’ account**.
+An organization user account is also called a **‘Work or School’** account.
 Follow these steps to use an AAD user account in RCL apps.

 - In the Azure Portal, search for the **Azure Active Directory** and open it

 ![image](../images/authorization_signin/subscribe-aad-open.png)

-- In your tenant, click the ‘Users’ link
+- In your **AAD Tenant**, click the ‘Users’ link

 ![image](../images/authorization_signin/subscribe-aad-user-new.png)